-If you are an Eligible Employee, you and your Eligible Dependents may enroll in a Coverage Feature once you meet the requirements for enrollment for such Coverage Feature set forth in Part Ten: Summary of Welfare Benefits.
+If you are an Eligible Employee, you and your Eligible Dependents may enroll in a Coverage Feature once you meet the requirements for enrollment for such Coverage Feature set forth in Part Ten: Summary of Welfare Benefits and in the applicable Welfare Benefit Contract.
 The Plan Administrator may establish enrollment procedures for each Coverage Feature in accordance with the Welfare Benefit Contract Documents for you and your Eligible Dependents under the Plan.
 The Plan Administrator may prescribe enrollment forms that must be completed by a prescribed deadline prior to commencement of coverage under the Plan.
 As a requirement of enrollment in one or more of the Coverage Features, the Plan Administrator may require that you and your Eligible Dependents provide certain personal information, including without limitation addresses and Social Security numbers.